WebAssembly/spec/document/core/appendix/properties.rst

 a store state :math:`S'` extends state :math:`S`, written :math:`S \extendsto S'`, when the following rules hold.

 .. note::
-   Extension does not imply that the new store is valid, which is defined :ref:separately `above <valid-store>`.
+   Extension does not imply that the new store is valid, which is defined separately :ref:`above <valid-store>`.

 .. index:: store, function instance, table instance, memory instance, global instance